NBens/Gitignorer/README.md

 # Building:
 Browse to the repository, and run the building command ``` go build ```

+This will generate a binary file.
+See the commands below

 # Usage:

 1. New gitignore: ``` ./gitignorer create Java ```